David Angell (diplomat)

-David Jonathan Robin Angell is a Canadian diplomat.
-He has been the Canadian ambassador to NATO from 2019 to 2024.
+David Jonathan Robin Angell is a Canadian diplomat, currently serving as the Foreign and Defence Policy Advisor to the Prime Minister.
+He was the Canadian ambassador to NATO from 2019 to 2024.
 He was the Canadian High Commissioner to Kenya from 2012 until 2016, cross-posted as High Commissioner to Rwanda and Uganda; as Ambassador designate to Burundi, Somalia and South Sudan, and as Canada's representative to the United Nations Environment Program (UNEP) and the United Nations Human Settlements Programme (UN-Habitat) in Nairobi.